-AB 1337, as introduced, Ward.
+AB 1337, as amended, Ward.
 Information Practices Act of 1977.

 Existing law, the Information Practices Act of 1977, prescribes a set of requirements, prohibitions, and remedies applicable to agencies, as defined, with regard to their collection, storage, and disclosure of personal information, as defined.
 Existing law exempts from the provisions of the act counties, cities, any city and county, school districts, municipal corporations, districts, political subdivisions, and other local public agencies, as specified.

-This bill would recast those provisions to, among other things, remove that exemption for local agencies.
+This bill would recast those provisions to, among other things, remove that exemption for local agencies, and would revise and expand the definition of "personal information."
 The bill would make other technical, nonsubstantive, and conforming changes.
 Because the bill would expand the duties of local officials, this bill would impose a state-mandated local program.

-Existing law requires an agency to establish rules of conduct for persons involved in the design, development, operation, disclosure, or maintenance of records containing personal information and instruct those persons with respect to specified rules relevant to the act.
+Existing law requires an agency to establish rules of conduct for persons involved in the design, development, operation, disclosure, or AB 1337 -2- maintenance of records containing personal information and instruct those persons with respect to specified rules relevant to the act.

 This bill would require that those rules established by the agency be consistent with applicable provisions of the State Administrative Manual and the State Information Management Manual.
-The bill would prohibit an agency from using records containing personal information for any purpose or purposes other than the purpose or purposes for which that personal information was collected, except as required by state or federal law.
+The bill would prohibit an agency from using records containing personal information for any purpose or purposes other than the purpose or purposes for which that personal information was collected, except as required or authorized by state or federal law.